pjambet/blog/content/posts/toy-redis-clojure.md

 Exception in thread "async-dispatch-1" java.net.SocketException: Broken pipe
 ```

 I didn't include the full stacktrace, but if you were to look at it, despite it being kinda cryptic, we can see that the error occurs when we attempt to write to the socket.
-We can detect this by checking if the result of `readLine` is `nil`, in which case, we can close the connection on the server's end, since the client is gone.
+We can prevent this by checking if the result of `.readLine` is `nil`, in which case, we can close the connection on the server's end, since the client is gone.

 The following is the full version of `handle-client`: